 - Tips for hiring and working with a condo manager

-- The Big 3: Condominium contributions, special assessments and reserve funds
+- The Big 3: Condominium contributions, special levies and reserve funds

-- Condo Documents 101: What a condominium corporation needs to know
+- Condo Documents 101: What these documents reveal about the condo corporation

 - Reserve Fund Guide